Sudhandar/podcast-study-notes/README.md

-# Podcast Study Notes Generator
+# Rapid Agent Prototyping using Claude Code

 > Rapid agent prototyping using Claude Code.
 Validate whether your AI agent can generate useful study notes from podcast audio in hours, not weeks—before building any production infrastructure.